 What a demand letter does is explain your position, and what you want them to do to rectify it.
 I have watched a lot of episodes of Judge Judy and The People’s Court.
 So I can say that a lot of litigation could be resolved if both parties were clear on what the dispute was, and exactly what the Plaintiff wanted the Defendant to do.

 Now we can get into the specifics of how to write a demand letter.

 The Tone, Style and Goal of a Demand Letter

-Style: As with any writing, remember who you're writing the demand letter to.
-Use this as a guide for the working you will use.
+- Style: As with any writing, remember who you're writing the demand letter to.
+Use this as a guide for the wording you will use.
 You want to make sure they understand your letter.

 After writing the letter, sign it and make a copy.
 Send the original letter to the recipient, and keep the copy.
 Send the letter in a way that you can confirm that you sent it and they received it, such as certified or registered mail.

 After reading your demand letter, the recipient should:

 - Know exactly what you want them to do.

 - Reasonable, and your terms need to be fair.

 - Clear, concise, to the point, and written in plain English.
 Ideally, a demand letter should only be one to one and a half pages long.